andrerpena/quotr/README.md

     quotr

+Now you've entered the `quotr` shell.

+For getting all available commands:

+    help

+for getting help for a specific command:

+    <command> /?

-Now you can start entering commands
+Now you can start entering commands...

 ##Commands##